 If a service event is expected to exceed $7,500 you must immediately notify TRG by calling (877) 275-7364.
 TRG Engineering will make service repair recommendations and assist you throughout the service process to ensure the best possible repair outcome.
 However, you have the final decision over the repair process for your equipment.
 TRG will reimburse for the service event in accordance with your maintenance agreement.

 Supplier Does Not Provide Service Report or Invoice

 If the Supplier does not provide you with a service report and invoice within thirty (30) days of the service date, contact The Remi Group (TRG) to make preliminary loss notification and send in any documentation you have on the service event.
 Then, contact the supplier and request the missing documentation be sent immediately.
 As stated above, TRG requires a detailed service report and invoice for proper loss notification.
 TRG must receive both types of documentation within ninety (90) days from date of service.

 Upgrades/ Modifications/ Overhauls

-If the service vendor recommends or plans to do any upgrades, modifications, refurbishment, overhauls, etc., contact TRG Engineering prior to authorizing the vendor to perform this type of work.
+If the service supplier recommends or plans to do any upgrades, modifications, refurbishment, overhauls, etc., contact TRG Engineering prior to authorizing the supplier to perform this type of work.
 Our Engineering Department can advise you as to what types of services are covered and not covered under your TRG agreement.